 Task Approach Monthly collaboration sessions to establish data collection instruments and processes A series of face-to-face meetings and conference calls that included leaders and representatives from various areas of interests from the Dup15q Alliance: researchers, clinicians, biomedical informaticists, and Dup15q syndrome study participants and their families.
 The resulting products of these meetings were a standardized set of clinical and behavior metrics to be collected across multiple clinical sites and the initial framework for standardized data collection protocols to ensure consistency and reliability in the collected data.
-Identification of validated data collection instruments and protocols and acquisition of proper licensing and permission for use To benefit as much as possible from professionally validated data collection tools, the group decided to identify and incorporate into this study, where appropriate, previously established and validated clinical data collection instruments.
-Working with the Dup15q Alliance, study partners initiated contact with vendors of data collection instruments and protocols protected by copyright laws to acquire proper licensing and permission to use these tools for this project.
-Curating data for compliance with the Na- tional Database for Autism Research Since Dup15q syndrome is one of the most common identifiable molecular causes of autism, a long- term goal of the study is to include the data collected during this multisite study in the data available via request from the National Database for Autism Research (NDAR).
-We researched NDAR's data standards to ensure the collection instruments established for this project stored the appropriate variables to generate a global unique identifier for each individual in accordance with NDAR's data standards.
-Building a standardized clinical research database for Dup15q syndrome The data collection instruments developed in the 3 previous steps of this process were translated into forms and surveys in a standardized clinical research database by the biomedical informatics professionals serving as the data managers for the study.
-Extensive functionality testing of these electronic forms, surveys, and the logic embedded within them was conducted by the data managers and clinical research collaborators.
-Incorporating the data collection instru- ments into the clinical workflow Even though data collection is an essential aspect of conducting meaningful research, we did not want data collection to interfere with clinical processes or negatively impact patient treatment.
+Identification of validated data collection instruments and protocols and acquisition of proper licensing and permission for use identify and incorporate into this study, where appropriate, previously established and validated cl Curating data for compliance with the National Database for Autism Research Since Dup15q syndrome is one of the most common identifiable molecular causes of autism, a lot term goal of the study is to include the data collected during this multisite study in the data available request from the National Database for Autism Research (NDAR).
+We researched NDAR's data star to ensure the collection instruments established for this project stored the appropriate variables to ge a global unique identifier for each individual in accordance with NDAR's data standards.
+Building a standardized clinical research database for Dup15q syndrome The data collection instruments developed in the 3 previous steps of this process were translated forms and surveys in a standardized clinical research database by the biomedical informatics profess serving as the data managers for the study.
+Extensive functionality testing of these electronic form surveys, and the logic embedded within them was conducted by the data managers and clinical rescollaborators.
+Incorporating the data collection instruments into the clinical workflow Even though data collection is an essential aspect of conducting meaningful research, we did not want data collection to interfere with clinical processes or negatively impact patient treatment.
 Thus, the biomedical informaticists worked closely with research coordinators and clinicians to optimize the data collection instruments for seamless integration into the clinical workflow.
 This involved the biomedical informaticists shadowing the clinicians during patient interaction and iterative development of the data collection instruments to improve the electronic forms for use in the clinical settings and enhanced usability of the surveys for study participants and their families.